maneesha/pelicanblog/content/2020/programming/bash.md

 Other flags include:

-`-mtime -1` Modified in the last 1 day
+* `-mtime -1` Modified in the last 1 day
-`-mmin -30` Modified in the last 30 minutes
+* `-mmin -30` Modified in the last 30 minutes
-`-size +1024M` Files over 1 gigabyte in size
+* `-size +1024M` Files over 1 gigabyte in size
-`! -name "*.pdf"` Exclude files with `.pdf` extension `-delete` Delete the results. *Do not do this!
+* `! -name "*.pdf"` Exclude files with `.pdf` extension
+* `-delete` Delete the results. *Do not do this!
 This is irrecoverable!*

 ### Navigate around the your current command

 If you're typing a long command at your terminal prompt, you may want to easily navigate through the command.

-`ctrl-A`  Goes to start of line
+* `ctrl-A`  Goes to start of line
-`ctrl-E`  Goes to end of line
+* `ctrl-E`  Goes to end of line
-`alt-F`   Goes forward 1 word
+* `alt-F`   Goes forward 1 word
-`alt-B`   Goes back 1 word
+* `alt-B`   Goes back 1 word
-`ctrl-U`  Deletes from cursor to start of line `ctrl-K`  Deletes from cursor to end of line
+* `ctrl-U`  Deletes from cursor to start of line
+* `ctrl-K`  Deletes from cursor to end of line
-`alt-D`   Deletes from cursor to end of word
+* `alt-D`   Deletes from cursor to end of word
-`ctrl-XX` Toggle between current cursor position and start of line
+* `ctrl-XX` Toggle between current cursor position and start of line

 ### Scroll through the terminal

 In the terminal, hitting up arrow will cycle through your history of commands.
 So up arrow can't be used to scroll up through the terminal.
-Instead, you can hit either `shift-PgUp` / `shift-PgDn` to scroll through one screen at a time; or `ctrl-shift-up arrow` / `ctrl-shift-down arrow` to scroll through line by line.
+Instead, you can hit either `shift-PgUp` / `shift-PgDn` to scroll through one screen at a time; or `ctrl-shift-up arrow` / `ctrl-shift-down arrow` to scroll through line by line if you want to keep your hands on the keyboard.